Foreign relations of NATO: Colombia

-Colombia is NATO's latest partner and Colombia has access to the full range of cooperative activities NATO offers to partners.
+Colombia is NATO's latest partner in Latin America and Colombia has access to the full range of cooperative activities NATO offers to partners.
 NATO and Colombia have concluded a partnership agreement with a view to strengthening dialogue and cooperation to address shared security challenges.
-A close strategic ally and trade partner of NATO members the U.S. and Spain, Colombia has been a strong supporter of NATO and its actions.
+A close strategic ally and trade partner of the U.S. and Spain, Colombia has been a strong supporter of NATO and its actions.
 In 2009, the Colombian Government asked to be part of the ISAF and work with the Spanish contingent in mine detection operations, but this didn't materialize due to the internal conflict that Colombia faced.
 In March 2011, Colombia voted in favor of United Nations Security Council Resolution 1973, thus officially allowing for NATO military intervention in the Libyan Civil War.
 In April 2012, Colombia was amended into the NATO ATP-56(B) which gave Colombia "associate" status and to re-establish air-to-air fueling capabilities with NATO member countries.

 On 4 June 2013, Colombian President Juan Manuel Santos announced that Colombia will be signing a Cooperation Agreement with NATO in hopes of eventually joining the military alliance.
 Santos also stated that: "If we can achieve peace, the army will be in a place where it will be able to distinguish itself internationally as well.
 We are already doing it on many fronts."
 In response, the U.S. government noted, "Our goal is certainly to support Colombia as being a capable and strong member of lots of different international organizations, and that might well include NATO.
 Ultimately this is a decision that all of the NATO members would have to make."

 However, on the same day, a Colombian and NATO official both objected to NATO membership for Colombia.
 Defense Minister Juan Carlos Pinzon stated his country merely wished to sign a cooperation deal with NATO, and a NATO official noted that, "There is no immediate plan for establishing a formal partnership between the alliance and Colombia, but we are exploring the possibility of carrying out specific activities together...and we are currently developing a security of information agreement which would allow the exchange of classified information between the alliance and Colombia."

 On the 10th of March 2022, in the context of the 2022 Russian invasion of Ukraine and amidst talks of new oil negotiations with Venezuela, US President Joe Biden announced Colombia had been designated Major Non-NATO Ally, in a bilateral meeting at the White House.